-NURS 136 - Childbearing Family Clinical Credit Hours: 1.5
+NURS 136-Childbearing Family Clinical Credit Hours: 1.5

 Prerequisite: Acceptance to Year One of the Nursing (PN) program.
-Foundational learning that focuses on the uncomplicated health care and wellness promotion, by using evidence-based care for the family during the reproductive years, including the laboring woman, postpartum patient/family, the newborn, and gynecological issues.
+Foundational learning that focuses on women's health and wellness promotion across the lifespan.
+In addition, the course explores evidenced-based and culturally sensitive care for the laboring woman, postpartum patient/family and patients experiencing gynecological issues.
 This is a pass/fail course.

-NURS 140 - Nursing Care Child Rearing Family Credit Hours: 2
+NURS 140-Nursing Care Child Rearing Family Credit Hours: 2